 What is considered abuse in the eyes of the law?

 - Physical abuse.
 Physical abuse occurs when a person recklessly employs force, restraint or sleep deprivation or exhibits “conduct that creates the imminent risk of harm.”
 In many ways, physical abuse is the easiest type of abuse to understand.

 - Harassment.
 Harassment refers to conduct that has no purpose except to cause emotional distress.
 Creating a disturbance at a person’s school or work, repeated telephone calls to someone’s place of employment or home, “stalking,” improperly concealing or repeatedly threatening to conceal a minor child or to take that minor to another state and threatening physical violence, force or restraint are all actions included under the category of harassment.

 - Interference with personal liberty.
-Engaging in or threatening physical abuse, harassment, intimidation or willful deprivation to prevent another person from doing what they want is an interference with personal liberty.
+Engaging in or threatening physical abuse, harassment, intimidation, or willful deprivation to prevent another person from doing what they want is interference with personal liberty.

 However, while Mary made the best decision to call the police first, they can only remedy the immediate problem.
 Eventually, her husband came home and she felt rightfully insecure for herself and her children.